pwhittlesea/pwhittlesea.github.com/content/posts/2025-02-19-10-years-frameworks/index.md

 ---
+aliases:
+  - "/code/10-years-frameworks/"
 title: "Looking back - 10 years writing application framework code"
 date: 2025-02-19 15:00:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: code
+categories: [code]
-tags: architecture engineering code-quality

-header:
-  teaser: /assets/images/teaser_code.png
+tags: [architecture, engineering, "code quality"]

+summary: "What have I learned after 10 years of writing application framework code?"
 ---

 After a decade of designing, building, and maintaining an application framework for real-time data processing applications, what have I learned?
 What assumptions did I make ten years ago that were vindicated, and which did not stand the test of time?

 ## Background

+> [!INFO]
-If you aren't interested in the back-story, and want to jump to what I have leaned, you can skip [here](#what-have-i-learned).
+> If you aren't interested in the back-story, and want to jump to what I have leaned, you can skip [here](#what-have-i-learned).
-{: .notice--info}

 Inspired by [this post by Chris Kiehl](https://chriskiehl.com/article/thoughts-after-10-years) &mdash; which you should go read &mdash; I began thinking about what lessons I had learned over the last ten years of my career.